28sides/BootCamp/README.md

  - for metricbeat: go to "add metric data" then the DEB tab and scroll all teh way down to Step 5 and click "check data" and you should see this:
   ![metricbeat confirmation](https://github.com/28sides/BootCamp/blob/main/Images/metricbeat_success.png)

-[^1]: use the nano command to edit the files for your specific set-up
+[^1]: run curl command then change the file by removing the .txt before running the playbook - do this for all the files because I am lazy and this was a deliverable for class on my birthday weekend and I needed to get it done fast
-[^2]: run ansible-playbook nameoffile.yaml for all the yaml files
+[^2]: I like using nano to edit my files
-[^3]: run curl command then change the file by removing the .txt before running the playbook - do this for all the files because I am lazy and this was a deliverable for class on my birthday weekend and I needed to get it done fast
+[^3]: run ansible-playbook nameoffile.yaml for all the yaml files